The wind in my hair. Sunshine on my face. Stunning scenery slipping by…

 - If you do decide to stand in the open-air car, be aware that it will probably be very windy, and you'll likely get covered in a fine layer of diesel soot.
 It also may be very cold, so bundle up!

 Have you ever done the TranzAlpine journey?
 If so, what was your experience like?
-If not, what other scenic train rides have you taken, and how would they compare to this one?
+If not, what other scenic train rides have you taken?